hlmeS/itm387k/index.md

 ### Guidelines

 To complete this lab, you will essentially have to work through the following steps.
-You do not need to follow these steps point-by-point, they merely provide some guidance.
+You do not need to follow these steps point-by-point; these instructions merely provide some guidance and seed of ideation.

-#### What's your ultimate goal ?
+#### What's occurs ultimate goal ?
 Before starting your visual explorations process, you should ask yourself:
 * What kind of dataset am I going to work with?
-What is is about, how large is the dataset, how detailed is it, is it properly formatted?
+What is is about?
+How large is the dataset, how detailed is it, is it properly formatted?
 * Who am I exploring the data for and what is important to that person?
   - why am doing this analysis
   - what are my KPI's of interest (types of measures, dimensions, geographic regions, and time scales)